Travel Hacks for Getting Free Flight Upgrades

 10. Work for an Airline or Travel Company

-Think about it: Airlines often give their employees standby tickets.
+Think about it.
+Airlines often give their employees standby tickets.
 This means if there's an extra seat on a flight, you can hop on for next to nothing.
-Some companies also offer reduced fares, so even if you can't get a standby seat, you can still fly much cheaper than usual.
-And get this – a lot of airline folks get free travel vouchers every year!
+Some companies also offer reduced fares.
+So even if you can't get a standby seat, you can still fly much cheaper than usual.
+And get this: a lot of airline folks get free travel vouchers every year!
 Imagine planning a vacation and not having to pay for the flight.
 That's a serious perk.

 It's not just the airlines themselves, either.
 Lots of other companies related to travel also offer cool benefits.
-Credit card companies that partner with airlines sometimes give their employees flight benefits, or travel agencies sometimes have deals with airlines that they can pass on to their staff.
+Credit card companies that partner with airlines sometimes give their employees flight benefits.
+Or travel agencies sometimes have deals with airlines that they can pass on to their staff.

 How do you get in on this?
 Start searching for jobs with airlines at your local airport.
 Look for customer service roles, baggage handlers, or even office jobs.
 Don't forget to check out the websites of big travel companies, too.
 Keep an eye out for positions in customer support, sales, or marketing.
 If you're interested in the credit card angle, search for jobs with companies that offer airline rewards cards.
 These could be in customer service, sales, or even data entry.